 Over the past decade the federal government has decreased funding by 50 percent.
 While Congress agrees that workforce development is critical, an executive order was signed to "prioritize and expand workforce development" yet there is no mention of support for the public workforce system.
-Unfortunately, funding for the WIOA program is in jeopardy due to the Administration's proposal to cut the WIOA budget by 40%.
 Public workforce systems have been the lifeline to more than 4 million job seekers annually through a coordinated and professional network of 2,500 "America's Job Centers."
-These are the WIOA funds that are used to establish one-stop centers that serve job seekers and employers alike; and support youth programs that help develop solid work ethic in young people, as well as the all-important summer jobs for the numerous 14-24 year olds who want the opportunity to work and earn money.
+The WIOA funds are used to establish one-stop centers that serve job seekers and employers alike; and support youth programs that help develop solid work ethic in young people, as well as the all-important summer jobs for the numerous 14-24 year olds who want the opportunity to work and earn money.